 Legend has it that a young Venetian girl fell in love with an Austrian soldier.
 Her family decided this romance could not, under any circumstances, be allowed to continue.
 The young girl was sent far away from Venice.
 Shortly afterwards the Austrian boy was assassinated, by an ‘unknown hand’.
 On hearing of his death the girl was allowed back to Venice.
 But her grief was so great that she refused to eat and fearing her death the family sought advice from a local wise woman (or witch).
 The witch came up with a plan.
 She suggested a meeting with the devil on the bridge at Torcello, at night, away from prying eyes.
 The young girl agreed and made her way to the bridge, which she climbed.
 She had a candle to guide her, and a gold coin in her hand.
 As soon as the devil saw her climbing the bridge, he spat out the ‘key of time’ thus releasing the Austrian boy from his deathly fate.
 In his greed the devil grabbed the gold coin.
 As the girl reached the top of the bridge, out of the darkness emerged her young lover walking towards her.
 Just as they were reunited at the top of the bridge, a gust of wind blew out the candle, and the two were lost in the darkness.
 Reunited and gone forever.

 However the witch had promised the devil, a pure young soul, every year at Christmas, in exchange for the Austrian soldier.
-She didn’t carry out her part of the bargain and it is said that every Christmas Eve the devil appears at the bridge, in the form of a black cat, waiting to receive his payment.
+She didn’t carry out her part of the bargain and it is said that every Christmas Eve the devil appears on the bridge, in the form of a black cat, waiting to receive his payment.
 It’s hard to know if Legend Number Four is true or not.
 It’s got all the typical hallmarks of a European folk tale.
 Good and evil, dark and light, greed, romance and hope.
 Star-crossed lovers, a romance that cannot be.
 It’s all so familiar.
-In fact just about the same time this story was being concocted (1790s), the Brothers Grimm travelled through Germany writing down traditional stories and folklore that had been passed from father to son and mother to daughter as fireside tales.
-Their compilation of stories has become the definitive collection of children’s tales which we all know and love.
+In fact just about the same time that this story was being concocted (1790s), the Brothers Grimm travelled through Germany writing down traditional stories and folklore that had been passed from father to son and mother to daughter by word of mouth, as fireside tales, for generations.
+Their compilation of stories went on to become one of the definitive collections of children’s tales that we all know and love.

-Less than five minutes further along the path is the Church of Santa Maria Assunta and the older romanesque church of Santa Fosca.
+Less than five minutes further along the path is the Basilica of Santa Maria Assunta and next to it the older Romanesque church of Santa Fosca.
+The bell tower of Santa Maria Assunta dominates the northern end of the lagoon of Venice and can be seen for miles.
 Stepping inside the Church of Santa Maria is quite surprising.
 Externally the church is built of brick, it is unadorned and very simple.
-When I walk through the huge wooden doors into the apse I’m confronted by an enormous ‘Last Judgement’ mosaic that covers the back wall of the church.
-Created in the Byzantine style from the 11th century onwards, thousands of tiny ‘tesserae’ pieces of glass make up this vast, sparkling picture.
+However, when I walk through the huge wooden doors into the apse I’m confronted by an enormous ‘Last Judgement’ mosaic that covers the back wall of the church.
+Created in the Byzantine style from the 11th century onwards, it is a glittering visual masterpiece made up of gold leaf, and tens of thousands of tiny mosaic pieces, each one about a centimetre square in size.
+Red, green and gold fills the air, countless tiny ‘tesserae‘ pieces of glass make up this vast, sparkling picture.
 The mosaic is very graphic.
 Christ sits in judgement, deciding who should go to heaven and who should go to hell.
 Individuals are being assigned an eternity in paradise or alternatively an eternity in hell.
 On the left hand side of the mosaic there are beautiful people, wandering around in a verdant garden.
+Palm trees thrive and angels convey a sense of goodness and virtue.
 It is all sweetness and light.
-Blue, green and gold soothes the eye.
+Blue, green and gold colours soothe the eye.
 The colours are restful and serene.

-Torcello is a delightful confection of the real and the imagined.
-A combination of Roman history, medieval churches and Byzantine mosaics.
-A place of exceptional peace and quiet.
+TORCELLO is a delightful confection of the real and the imagined.
+A combination of ancient fishing village, Roman outpost, and Byzantine art and mosaics.
+A place of exceptional peace, quiet and tranquillity.
 An isolated settlement in the Venetian lagoon, that in many ways was the fore-runner to the City of Venice.
 A place that has inspired visitors including Hemingway and Churchill.
 A place rich in legend, history and folklore.
-A place where a black cat frequents the ‘Ponte del Diavolo’ each Christmas season.
+A place where a black cat frequents the ‘Ponte del Diavolo‘ each Christmas season.
 A warning to us all that you never know when you might run into an evil spirit and what the consequences of such a meeting might be.
+If you are still feeling brave just remember the fate of the ‘sinners’ in the Last Judgement on the back wall of the church.
+It’s definitely time now to get some fresh air and enjoy a delicious fish lunch courtesy of the bountiful Venetian Lagoon.
+Now’s the time to follow the ‘red brick road’……

 - To read more about Locanda Cipriani’s fascinating history – visit their beautiful and interesting web site: https://www.locandacipriani.com/